harryhowiefish/makers_todolist/README.md

 ### action list (test first)
 - Change single view title to dyanmic
-- check if function returns in api calls should be jsonify (prolly not)
-- remove cleanup task function and tests
 - see if more tests are needed
 - add docstrings and type hints
 - reorganize code to fit pythonanywhere format.